 2) You must reside in one of the 50 states or the District of Columbia.

-4) Your resources cannot exceed $14,390 for an individual or $28,720 for a married couple who live together to receive Extra Help.* Resources include: bank accounts, stocks and bonds.
-Resources do not include: your home, your car, or life insurance policies.
+4) Your resources cannot exceed $15,510 for an individual or $30,950 for a married couple who live together to receive Extra Help.* Resources include: bank accounts, stocks and bonds.
+Resources do not include: your home, vehicles, personal possessions, life insurance, burial plots, irrevocable burial contracts or back payments from Social Security or SSI.

 How to Apply for Extra Help